Mission and History

 The mission of the National Museum of Racing and Hall of Fame is to preserve and promote the history of thoroughbred racing in America and honor the sport’s most accomplished participants in the Official National Thoroughbred Racing Hall of Fame.

-History of the National Museum of Racing and Hall of Fame
+National Museum of Racing and Hall of Fame History

 By Edward L. Bowen